UniversityTeam9/Arduino/Arduino_Ultrasonic_Sensor_beep/README.txt

-Arduino code for beeping ,ultrasonic , infrared .
+Arduino code for beeping, ultrasonic, infrared.
-This code was all done by Antonino , shafiq , aseel .
-Everyone has equally contributed to this commit .
+This code was all done by Antonino, Shafiq, Aseel.
+Everyone has equally contributed to this commit.

+Final version by Filip.
+Parses the commands a bit differently.
+Adds acceleration/decceleration, sensor toggle and info response.